Cellardyke, Anstruther, FifeGuest Rating

 - Linen (Double Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by gas central heating INCLUDED and multi-fuel stove a starter pack of logs is INCLUDED with additional logs available to purchase.
-WiFi is available, subject to a fair usage policy, at a charge of £15 per week.
+WiFi is available at a charge of £15 per week.
 No pets.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).